mwwojcik/airline-reservation-system/readme.md

 ![](img/air-aggregate-reservation-decomposition.jpg)

+Now each object has a set of fields appropriate for a given transition.

 New objects ensure proper transition between states.
 Each object has methods that allow you to go to the allowed transactions:

 ```java